bzrudski/vectorose/docs/users_guide/users_guide.md

 # VectoRose Users' Guide

 Welcome to VectoRose!
-Our open-source package and GUI application provide a straightforward tool for exploring axial and vectorial data in 3D.
+Our open-source package provides a straightforward tool for exploring axial and vectorial data in 3D.

 This guide explains everything you need to know about how to set up and use VectoRose.